 36 Office Decor Ideas to Inspire Your Team’s Best Work

 We all know being in a comfortable, inviting atmosphere plays a huge role on our overall mood and productivity, but did you know that a well-designed office space can make an impact in the success of your business?
+Learning how to decorate an office properly can have a tremendous effect of you business.

 The most productive offices balance the comforts of home with a professional business image.
 Aka a stylish setting full of color, life and inspiration leads to a happy, healthy work environment for your team members to thrive in.

-Your office should embody your company’s values in a way that makes everyone at work feel great.
+Your office design ideas should embody your company’s values in a way that makes everyone at work feel great.
 You don’t want people walking into the office with a bad first impression because the office design needs a facelift.

 1. Make your company’s mission statement visible